 - 1.1 University Centre Reaseheath (UCR) is part of Reaseheath College, a specialist Land Based College delivering further and higher education courses and apprenticeships in related disciplines.
 Higher Education awards at UCR are validated by our sole partner university, the University of Chester (UoC).
 We have been working successfully with UoC for more than twenty years.
-This partnership has brought real benefits to students, including aligned quality assurance processes that provide strong assurance on the quality of our higher education as well as the security and consistency of a long term partnership, evidenced by our achievement of University Centre status. - 1.2 UCR is committed to ensuring that students achieve the best academic outcomes from their studies.
-This Student Protection Plan ('this/the Plan') is intended to protect students whenever an event happens that presents a risk to their continued study at UCR. - 1.3 A risk to the continuation of study may include events such as the closure of UCR or the withdrawal of its validating university partner, the closure of particular courses, changes to courses or temporary disruption to study. - 1.4 In developing this Plan we have assessed the risks of these events happening and the impact on our students if they did happen.
-We set out below an assessment of these risks, as well as the measures that we have put in place to manage the risk of those events that may be reasonably likely to happen. - 1.5 This Plan includes our policy on refunds of tuition fees or other relevent costs in the unlikely event that UCR is no longer able to preserve continued study for a student or group of students. - 1.6 It is important that students are aware of the events that might impact on their study and the measures in place to protect them.
+This partnership has brought real benefits to students, including aligned quality assurance processes that provide strong assurance on the quality of our higher education as well as the security and consistency of a long term partnership, evidenced by our achievement of University Centre status. - 1.2 All our higher education provision has now been brought within this partnership, with all our 2017-18 higher education student intake studying on UoC validated courses.
+Over the past couple of years this has involved a transfer of validating partner for some of our courses from Harper Adams University to UoC.
+This means that we currently still have some awards validated by Harper Adams University under a teach-out agreement (where the course is not open to new students, but existing students finish the course as normal).
+Courses will finish this year (by June 2018), with a final couple completing by June 2019. - 1.3 UCR is committed to ensuring that students achieve the best academic outcomes from their studies.
+This Student Protection Plan ('this/the Plan') is intended to protect students whenever an event happens that presents a risk to their continued study at UCR. - 1.4 A risk to the continuation of study may include events such as the closure of UCR or the withdrawal of its validating university partner, the closure of particular courses, changes to courses or temporary disruption to study. - 1.5 In developing this Plan we have assessed the risks of these events happening and the impact on our students if they did happen.
+We set out below an assessment of these risks, as well as the measures that we have put in place to manage the risk of those events that may be reasonably likely to happen. - 1.6 This Plan includes our policy on refunds of tuition fees or other relevent costs in the unlikely event that UCR is no longer able to preserve continued study for a student or group of students. - 1.7 It is important that students are aware of the events that might impact on their study and the measures in place to protect them.
 This Plan sets out how we will communicate its provisions to current and future students, as well as how we involve students in the development of the Plan and ensure that staff are aware of its implications.

-1.7 Reaseheath College has a website at www.reaseheath.ac.uk that covers all our provision.
-We have also developed a specific UCR website, which is linked to our Reaseheath College website and provides information to HE applicants and students at https://ucreaseheath.ac.uk.
+1.8 Reaseheath College has a website at www.reaseheath.ac.uk that covers all our provision.
+We have also developed a specific UCR website, which is linked to our Reaseheath College website and provides information to HE applicants and students at ucreaseheath@ac.uk.
 In this Plan we refer to both website links where further information can be found.